randomtask2000/terraform-codebuild-ec2-instance/README.md

-# Run Terraform inside AWS CodeBuild as a build service
+# Use Terraform to build a CodeBuild project that runs terraform as a build service
-This little repo illustrates how to build a `CodeBuild` project with `terraform` and run terraform inside of this project to build some infrastructure from another [repo](https://github.com/randomtask2000/terraform_ec2_instance).
+This little repo illustrates how to build a `CodeBuild` project with `terraform` and run terraform inside of this project to build infrastructure from another [repo](https://github.com/randomtask2000/terraform_ec2_instance).
 This other repo builds a simple `ec2` instance.

 ## Config
 Before running this terraform template add the following terraform config file.